Torrekie/apple_internal_sdk/README.md

        - Only few defines and prototypes
     - Other headers not implemented yet

+ - corecrypto
+    - Most headers are from previous XNU versions which was not shown in latest

  - ktrace.framework
     - ktrace/session.h & ktrace/private.h
        - `fs_usage` and `dyld_usage` compiles, but having wrong struct type (NEED HELP!)